 A long day deserves a good night’s rest.
 If you prefer modern hotels with a little less quirk, head to the Doubletree by Hilton or Downtown SpringHill Suites.
 For something unique, try the Historic Melrose Hotel on Colorado Avenue.
 This hotel first opened in 1908, and the current owners turn up the Edwardian charm with interior décor that is reminiscent of a bygone era.

 Get your day started with brunch at the Dream Cafe on Main Street.
 Breakfast classics like benedicts and pancakes take center stage at this sleek, modern cafe in the heart of Grand Junction.
 After finishing your Bloody Mary, walk out onto Main Street for some of the best shopping the Grand Valley has to offer.
 Here you’ll find a bustling mix of galleries, boutiques, coffee houses and restaurants.
 Check out The Raw Canvas or Working Artists Studio & Gallery for a taste of the local art scene.
 If you’re dying to find some one-of-a-kind antiques, try A Robin’s Nest of Antiques and Treasures.
-If haute couture is more your style, be sure to stop by Razzmatazz or Girlfriends.
+If haute couture is more your style, be sure to stop by Razzmatazz.